-3. Invest in a life vest.
-Waves, current, and rip tides can quickly exhaust your dog, and that can be deadly.
-Life vests made specially for dogs come in all sizes.
-When you’re making your selection, look for one that fastens at three points and has a handle on the back, making it easy for you to lift your dog out of the water.
+Also consider getting your dog a life vest.
+When choosing which life vest will work best, look for one that fastens at three points and has a handle on the back, making it easy for you to lift your dog out of the water.

 Running on sand is strenuous, so don’t expect your dog to be able to fetch as long as he might at the dog park.
 And, start slow, giving him time to warm up to avoid a muscle pull.

 When you’re done playing, take time to rinse salt, sand, and microscopic organisms from your dog’s coat.
 Also, be sure to dry your dog’s ears as moisture in the ear canal can cause ear infections.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.